huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_api_publishment.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to publish APIs.
   If omitted, the provider-level region will be used.
-Changing this will create a new publishment resource.
+  Changing this will create a new resource.

 * `instance_id` - (Required, String, ForceNew) Specifies an ID of the APIG dedicated instance to which the API belongs to.
 Changing this will create a new publishment resource.

-* `env_id` - (Required, String, ForceNew) Specifies the environment ID to which the current version of the API will be published or has been published.
-Changing this will create a new publishment resource.
+* `env_id` - (Required, String, ForceNew) Specifies the ID of the environmentto which the current version of the API will be published or has been published.
+  Changing this will create a new resource.

-* `api_id` - (Required, String, ForceNew) Specifies the API ID to be published or already published.
+* `api_id` - (Required, String, ForceNew) Specifies the ID of the API to be published or already published.
-  Changing this will create a new publishment resource.
+  Changing this will create a new resource.

 * `description` - (Optional, String) Specifies the description of the current publishment.